 How to apply

-If you wish to be considered for an MRC DTP studentship and meet our eligibility criteria, you must complete an online application.
+If you wish to be considered for an MRC studentship and meet our eligibility criteria, you must complete a single online application.

 Step 1: Check you are eligible to apply

 Applicants for a studentship must have obtained, or be about to obtain, a First or Upper Second class UK honours degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science or technology.

 These studentships are available to UK nationals and provide funding for tuition fees and stipend at the UKRI rate, subject to eligibility, for four years.